Boards and Committees

 Reviews established policies and procedures, ordinances, land development regulations, and adopted local comprehensive plans and makes recommendations to encourage or facilitate affordable housing.
 There are 11 members on this Committee and they meet as needed.

 The Cape Coral Audit Committee serves in an advisory capacity to the City Council and the City Auditor's Office on issues presented to the committee relating to the City's financial and other reporting practices; internal control; compliance with laws, regulations, and ethics; independent audit process; and special audit needs.
-There are five members on this Committee and meet on the third Wednesday of the month at 3:00 p.m.
+There are five members on this Committee and meet on the second Wednesday of the month at 3:00 p.m.

 Budget Review Committee